Asynchronous Communication: Best Practices and Tips

 Distinguish what is urgent.
 Knowing the difference between urgent and important communication is crucial.
 When you're about to message a team member decide whether or not what you're saying has a level of urgency.
 Being thoughtful when communication with your remote will be less emotionally taxing on them.

 Set clear intentions.
-This means establish clear processes and expectations with your teams.
+This means establishing clear processes and expectations with your teams.
 Are there weekly deliverables?
 Important syncs?
-Find your communication style and stating the clear intentions will reduce the amount of additional stress you and your team feel.
-To keep everyone on the same page, it also helps to standardize common procedures.
+Finding your communication style and stating clear intentions will reduce the amount of additional stress you and your team feel.
+To keep everyone on the same page, use group chat apps.
+They also helps to standardize common procedures.

 Challenges of asynchronous communication